umbraco/UmbracoDocs/new-backoffice/extending/customize-the-editing-experience.md

 This page is a work in progress.
 It will be updated as the software evolves.
 {% endhint %}

-Whether you're building Umbraco packages or implementing simple backoffice extensions, you can find resources for development here.
+Whether you're building Umbraco packages or implementing backoffice extensions, you can find resources for development here.

 ## Backoffice Library on Storybook